 - Click the Next button

-- The list of the objects that will be created is shown.
+- The list of the objects that will be created is shown in the Update objects step.
 They are all selected by default, and if some of them don’t have to be created, uncheck them:

-- In the next window, the list of actions that will be executed is shown.
+- In the next window, the summary of actions that will be executed is shown.
 After viewing them, click the Next button:

-- In the last step, choose whether to Save script to file or to Open script in editor and click the Build button to create a deployment script:
+- In the last Output options step, choose whether to Save a copy of the script or to Open script in editor and click the Finish button to create a deployment script:

-If you don’t want to execute the script immediately, select Create and write to a file.
-You will be able to review and modify the created script and execute it afterwards using SQL Server Management Studio
+If the script doesn’t need to be executed immediately, select the Save a copy of the script option.
+This will allow users to review and modify the created script and execute it afterwards using SQL Server Management Studio.

 Once the script is built, the following message will be shown: